 The Onward was the inside ship of the blockading fleet in the main channel, and was preparing to fire when her commander made out the white flag.
-The armament of the steamer is a 32-pounder, or pivot, and a fine 24-pounder howitzer.
+The armament was preparing to fire when her commander made out the white flag.
+The armament of the steamer is a 32-pounder, or pivot, and a fine 24 pounder howitzer.
 She has, besides, on her deck four other guns, one 7-inch rifled, which were to have been taken the morning of the escape to the new fort on the middle ground.
 One of the four belonged to Fort Sumter, and had been struck in the rebel attack on the fort on the muzzle.
 Robert, the intelligent slave and pilot of the boat, who performed this bold feat so skillfully, informed me of this fact, presuming it would be a matter of interest to us to have possession of this gun.
 This man, Robert Smalls, is superior to any who have come into our lines-intelligent as many of them have been.
-His information has been most interesting, and portions of it of the utmost importance.
+His information has been most interesting, and portions of it of the utnost importance.